Exotic 4-manifolds with small trisection genus: Preliminaries

 \section{Preliminaries}

 We use the following conventions throughout this paper: All manifolds and surfaces are assumed to be compact, connected, oriented, and smooth.
+For a manifold $X$, we let $\overline{X}$ denote $X$ with the opposite orientation.
 In addition, if two smooth manifolds $X$ and $Y$ are orientation-preserving diffeomorphic, then we write $X\cong Y$.